 ★ Widen a VBAP point source by increasing the Spread source parameter.

 Three important dependencies to consider when using VBAP:

-*See section 4.5 the speaker alignment feature can give the impression that the actual speakers are equidistant even when they are not.
+*See the Alignment section: the speaker alignment feature provides the impression that the actual speakers are equidistant even when they are not.